Feyerabend/cc/ch08/addition/linear/README.md

 #### Relevant Types: At Least Once

 *Relevant types* ensure variables are used *at least once* (can be duplicated).
-This prevents resource leaks—you can't forget to close a file:
+This prevents resource leaks--you can't forget to close a file:

 ```rust
 // Conceptual relevant type system